Benardo07/Tucil-Stima-02/README.md

 ## Abstraction

 This project compares Divide and Conquer algorithm with the Brute Force algorithm in terms of computational efficiency and accuracy in building a Bezier Curve.
+The results demonstrate that the Midpoint Divide and Conquer algorithm outperforms the Brute Force algorithm, especially for curves with a large number of control points.
+However, if the test is conducted in a smaller case, it will led to a similar run time as both perform quite well on smaller test cases.

 ## Built With